AnjaKroon/AnjaKroon/README.md

 Hello!
-I’m currently a fourth-year honours electrical engineering student at McGill University in Montreal, Quebec, Canada.
+I am a recent graduate of the honors electrical engineering program at McGill University in Montreal, Quebec, Canada.
+This past September, I began my graduate school journey at the Delft University of Technology obtaining my MSc in Electrical Engineering on the Signals & Systems track.
 My research interest areas include communications and signal processing for edge devices utilizing machine learning techniques.
-The projects on this page correspond to coursework and research projects conducted in conjunction with McGill University.
+The projects on this page correspond to coursework and research projects conducted in conjunction with McGill University and the Delft University of Technology.

 Here are some of the other profiles I have online: